Peruvian Yungas

-The Peruvian Yungas is a tropical and subtropical moist broadleaf forest ecoregion in the Yungas of Peru.
+The Peruvian Yungas comprise a tropical and subtropical moist broadleaf forest ecoregion in Peru.

+History

+During the Inca Empire, the term yunga referred to both the western and eastern slopes of the Andes and their inhabitants.
+In the Spanish colonial era, it became primarily associated with the western foothills near the desert coast and the local Indians.
+Today, yunga can refer to the lower slopes on both sides of the Andes, though yungas mostly denotes the eastern foothills between the Andes and the Amazon basin, with both having mostly lost their ethnic associations.

 Setting

-The Peruvian Yungas occur on the eastern slopes and valleys of the Peruvian Andes.
+The Yungas are found on the eastern slopes and valleys of the Peruvian Andes.
 They form a transition zone between the Southwest Amazon moist forests and Ucayali moist forests at lower elevations to the east and the Central Andean puna and wet puna at higher elevations to the west.

 Climate

 The climate in this ecoregion varies from a tropical rainforest climate in the north to a subtropical highland climate in the south.
 Precipitation ranges from 500 to 2000 mm per year.

 Flora

 This ecoregion contains over 3,000 species of plants, including 200 species of orchids.
 Orchid genera include Epidendrum and Maxillaria.
 Tree ferns (Cyathea) and bamboo (Chusquea) are common.
 Below 2700 m, the forest includes species such as cedar (Cedrela), trumpet tree (Tabebuia), and relatives of papaya (Carica).
 Above 3500 m, there are scrublands and wet rocky thickets with shrubs and land orchids as well as forests of Podocarpus conifers.